academic/vipa/docs/developers/Ui.md

 ###Bower
 Ojs project is using [**bower**](http://bower.io) for Js and Css package management.
 It can be installed via npm `npm install -g bower`.
 Bower packages are configured under `bower.json`.
-Packages will be automatically installed while _ojs:install_ process.
+Packages will be automatically installed while _vipa:install_ process.
 If you want to update packages or in stall new package run `bower install && bower update`

 Here some important packages that will be installed via bower.
 ####Bootstrap